ivanursul/ivanursul/articles/java/openSourceCollections.md

 * *Ordered Maps* and *Sets* retain the order elements are added in
 * *Reference map* allows keys and/or values to be garbage collected under close control

+**How to use library**
+To use this library, you have to download it from the <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/index.html">official website</a>.
+When you do that, extract your commons-collections4-4.2-bin.tar.gz with WinRar and open your environment (Eclipse).
+After you create project, go to Build Path - Configure Build Path... - choose Libraries - click Add External JARs... - locate your extracted folder and import all the jars.

+**Synchronozation**
+*Appache Commons Collections* and Java collections have a similar synchronization solution.
+The majority of the various implementations of collections, maps and bags are not thread safe without additional synchronization, therefore **synchronizeXXX** method on Collections is recommended for these implementations to be synchronized in a multithreaded application use.

 Below, you can find some Interfaces from Package org.apache.commons.collections4, supported by *Appache Commons Collections*, for further information feel free to check the <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/index.html">official website</a>:
 <table style="width:100%">
   <tr>